robpomeroy/A-Home-for-Mo/content/updates.md

 funds raised into a grant, together with any paperwork necessary to satisfy a lender that there were no strings attached.
 In addition, they have offered to help with the costs of adaptation.
 What a mind-blowing double offer!
-The funds transfomation idea is great to have as an option, for when we start looking in earnest for Morgan's home (probably in September).
+The funds transformation idea is great to have as an option, for when we start looking in earnest for Morgan's home (probably in September).

 And then more good news: I (Rob) have just come off the phone to Imogen.
 A